Naoki95957/RLHostBot/README.md

   #### Plugins
   You will need to install the 2 provided plugins for now as well.
-  You will need to manually install `RLHBotCompanion.dll` and `moddedRP.dll` To do this put it in your `...bakkesmod/plugins` folder.
+  You will need to manually install `RLHBotCompanion.dll` and `moddedRP.dll` located in the `plugins` folder I provided.
+To do this put it in your `...bakkesmod/plugins` folder.
 Eventually Rocket Plugin will support hosting from command but until this all that we have is a quick mod I wrote up.
 The other plugin I might plublish sooner or later but it is also needed to get status updates on the game.

 ### Python
 To install all the necessary packages run: